-CLIFFORD CHANCE LLP: This document shows the changes proposed to be made to the consolidated text of Directive (EU) 2014/65 on markets in financial institutions (MiFID) by the Council of the EU as agreed in its mandate for negotiations with the European Parliament (16 December 2022).
+CLIFFORD CHANCE LLP: This document shows the changes proposed to be made to the consolidated text of Directive (EU) 2014/65 on markets in financial institutions (MiFID) by the European Parliament, pursuant to a report published on 2 March 2023.
 This document is not intended to be comprehensive or to provide legal advice.
 For more information, contact Caroline Dawson or Stephanie Peacock at Clifford Chance in London or your usual Clifford Chance contact.

-$\underline{\mathtt{B}}$ DIRECTIVE 2014/65/EU OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 15 May 2014 on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU
+B DIRECTIVE 2014/65/EU OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 15 May 2014 on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU